Authentic Lessons for 21st Century Learning

 Show slide 12.
 Have students individually create a PERSIA Graphic Organizer examining the civilization that they live in today.
 Allow students sufficient time to complete each PERSIA category with information from their own civilization.

-After allowing time for students to create a PERSIA Graphic Organizer over their own civilization, have them discuss their completed charts in their groups.
+After allowing time for students to create a PERSIA Graphic Organizer about their own civilization, have them discuss their completed charts in their groups.
 Ask students to look for similarities and differences between their PERSIA Graphic Organizers.
 Ask for volunteers from each group to share the commonalities they listed in their own PERSIA charts and have a class discussion about characteristics of today’s civilization.

 Face-to-Face